sosiristseng/template-pandoc-tectonic/README.md

 # Pandoc tectonic template

-Compile Markdown files to beautiful PDF document by `pandoc` and `tectonic`.
+Compile Markdown files to beautiful PDF document, powered by `pandoc` and `tectonic`.

 This template uses